ConsenSysDiligence/smart-contract-best-practices/docs/recommendations.md

 #### Avoid `transfer()` and `send()`.

 `.transfer()` and `.send()` forward exactly 2,300 gas to the recipient.
 The goal of this hardcoded gas stipend was to prevent [reentrancy vulnerabilities](./known_attacks#reentrancy), but this only makes sense under the assumption that gas costs are constant.
-Recently [EIP 1283](https://eips.ethereum.org/EIPS/eip-1283) (backed out of the Constantinople hard fork at the last mintue) and [EIP 1884](https://eips.ethereum.org/EIPS/eip-1884) (expected to arrive in the Istanbul hard fork) have shown this assumption to be invalid.
+Recently [EIP 1283](https://eips.ethereum.org/EIPS/eip-1283) (backed out of the Constantinople hard fork at the last minute) and [EIP 1884](https://eips.ethereum.org/EIPS/eip-1884) (expected to arrive in the Istanbul hard fork) have shown this assumption to be invalid.

 To avoid things breaking when gas costs change in the future, it's best to use `.call.value(amount)("")` instead.
 Note that this does nothing to mitigate reentrancy attacks, so other precautions must be taken.